 In the coming years, the population of those 65+ in the United States will increase by at least 9000 every day8

-Up to 90% of flu-related deaths occur in the elderly, despite high vaccination rates historically9,10
+Up to 90% of flu-related deaths occur in the elderly, despite historically high vaccination rates9,10

-One study found that for every influenza-related death in those 65+, there were 4 hospitalizations11
+One study found that for every flu-related death in those 65+, approximately 4 flu-related hospitalizations occur11

 Why Fluzone High-Dose vaccine may be right for you

-Studies have shown that Fluzone High-Dose vaccine is safe for people ages 65 years and older.1 Fluzone High-Dose vaccine is given by injection (shot) in the arm.1 You may have soreness, pain, swelling, and redness at the injection site; fever, headache, fatigue, and muscular pain.1 Fluzone High-Dose vaccine is not appropriate for everybody.
-Do not receive Fluzone High-Dose vaccine if you or your loved one:1
+Studies have shown that Fluzone High-Dose vaccine is safe for people ages 65 years and older.1 Fluzone High-Dose vaccine is given by an injection (shot) in the arm.1 You may have pain, swelling, and redness at the injection site; fever, headache, fatigue, and muscular pain.1 Fluzone High-Dose vaccine is not appropriate for everybody.
+Do not get Fluzone High-Dose vaccine if you or your loved one1:

-Has ever had an allergic reaction to a flu vaccine1
+Has ever had a severe allergic reaction to a flu vaccine

 If you or a loved one is moderately or severely ill at the time of your vaccination, talk to a health care provider about whether or not to reschedule.6 Your doctor may recommend waiting until the illness has gone away.6 Typically, people with a mild illness can still get the vaccine.6